I grew up in the church…

-Between a troubled home and teenage angst, I passionately sought what it meant to follow God.
-The lead me in many different endeavors, culminating in dragging my wife into overseas missions where we could rival the worst of missionaries.
+I passionately sought what it meant to follow God (albeit imperfectly and surprisingly self-righteously many times).
+This lead me in many different endeavors, culminating in dragging my wife into overseas missions where we could rival the worst of missionaries.
 I came back utterly convinced that I could not do anything to earn God's love and I needed Jesus a whole lot.

 When we planted The Well in 2011, I was helpless.
 I'm a millennial which means I should be the last person in the world to plant a Bible believing church, much less in a place like Boulder.
 I didn't know the difference between what Pentecostals and Presbyterians believed.
 I did know, as I still do, that Jesus is the only hope the world has and that proclaiming his truth was how people could be saved.

-Now, a few years down the road, I have two sons, I completed my Master of Divinity at Denver Seminary and I still remain very helpless.
+Now, a few years down the road, I have two sons, I completed my Master of Divinity and Master of Theology at Denver Seminary and I still remain very helpless on my own.

-I want a place to drop some sort posts (others longer) on what it looks like to be a disciple of Jesus today.
-I will write on culture, Christ, theology, church, sports, family, politics, science, BBQ, beer, Texas, and other such things.
+I want a place to drop some short posts (others longer) on what it looks like to be a disciple of Jesus today.
+I write on things I find interesting which generally means theology, culture, Christian formation, leadership, and church.

 I'm an evangelical, Calvinist, complementarian; but don't let those things deter you.
 I love Jesus and so should you.